brucedkyle/architectures/docs/sustainability/perfectorder.md

 | Warehouse location | **Inside the Warehouse** refers to the specific spot, such as a shelf or a bin, where a product is located within the four walls of a warehouse.
 It impacts the efficiency and timeliness of picking products. | The products most often picked is placed in the most efficient spot.
 As products change and demand for products changes, the inventory layout can be updated to ensure continued efficiency. |
 | Warehouse location | Physical Location of the Warehouse | Choosing the site for a warehouse is based on many factors: <ul><li>Rent Rates & Taxes<li>Workforce Availability, Labor Skills & Costs<li>Access Roads, Highways & Traffic Flow<li>Proximity to Airport, Railway Stations & Ports<li>Proximity to Markets & Local Environment<li>Building Availability & Utility Costs<li>Building intelligent</ol> |

-## Benefits

-- **Decrease waste**.
-Decrease order fragmentation and waste with decrease in packages per order.
-- **Order optimization**.
-In-stock improvement through holiday season using Order Optimizer.
-- **Reduce costs**.
-Reduced costs and emissions by housing software on the cloud more efficiently than on-premises
-- **Minimize disruption**.
-Gain visibility to minimize disruption to business despite supply and demand shocks
-- **Returns optimization**.
-Returns refurbished to create a revenue stream by re-circulation, refurbishment, repairs thereby reducing disposal and recycling costs.

 ## Challenges / Business Drivers

 **Challenges**